Bank of England hikes rates by half-point to tame inflation

 The bank’s monetary policy committee voted 7-2 to push its key rate to 4%, approving the 10th consecutive rate increase since a post-pandemic surge in the world economy and Russia’s war in Ukraine drove inflation to 40-year highs.

-Economists suggest this may be the last big rate increase for Britain’s central bank as inflation begins to slow.
+Economists suggest this may be the last big rate increase for Britain’s central bank after inflation slowed to 10.5% in December from a peak of 11.1% two months earlier.
+It forecast a fall to about 4% by the end of the year.

+“We have done a lot on rates already.
+The full effect of that is still to come through, but it is too soon to declare victory just yet,” bank Gov. Andrew Bailey said at a news conference.
+He added, “We have seen a turning of the corner, but it’s very early days and the risks are very large.”

+The bank pointed to high global inflation but said “it is likely to have peaked across many advanced economies, including in the United Kingdom,” noting falling energy prices and fewer supply chain disruptions.

-The U.S. Federal Reserve has already started tapering its response, boosting its key rate by just a quarter-point Wednesday.
-The European Central Bank, meanwhile, is expected to go big again, with economists forecasting a half-point increase Thursday.
+The U.S. Federal Reserve has started tapering its response, boosting its key rate by just a quarter-point Wednesday.
+The European Central Bank, meanwhile, is expected to go big again Thursday, with economists forecasting a half-point increase.

+The Bank of England, which noted more hikes “would be required” if inflation proves more persistent, said its recession forecast is less severe than previously projected.
+The overall size of the economy will shrink throughout 2023 and the first quarter of 2024 as high energy prices and interest rates crimp spending, the bank said.

+“This forecast is consistent with the technical definition of a recession, which is at least two consecutive quarters of falling output,’’ the bank said.
+“But this is a much shallower profile for the decline in output than” expected in the November.

 Optimism grew that rate increases may begin to tail off after U.K. inflation eased for a second straight month to 10.5% in December, down from a peak of 11.1% in October.
 That’s still far higher than in the U.S. and the 20-country eurozone, where inflation slowed to 6.5% in December and 8.5% in January, respectively.